Dinokeng Game Reserve: History

 The Dinokeng Game Reserve is part of the Gauteng government's “Blue IQ" project (an entity of the Gauteng Department of Economic Development).
-The initiatives for conservation taken by the Gauteng Provincial Government have led to the establishment of the Dinokeng Game Reserve that has promoted the concept of ecotourism in Dinokeng.
+The Gauteng Provincial Government established the Dinokeng Game Reserve to promote ecotourism in the region.
 In 1997, the then Premier of Gauteng, Tokyo Sexwale, announced a project to develop “Big Five” wild animal sanctuaries in the northeastern part of Pretoria.
 The main purpose of the government to establish Dinokeng Game Reserve was to develop tourism through the use of local natural resources, thereby increasing the employment rate and living conditions of local people.

-The goal is to promote local socio-economic development through the development of “all Africa” destinations, especially those that are historically disadvantaged.
-The government will help with this project and will work with local landowners to attract private sector investment and ultimately achieve a self-sufficient tourism-based local economy.
+The project was intended to support local socio-economic development by creating tourist destinations in historically disadvantaged areas.
+The development plan involved collaboration between the provincial government and local landowners to attract private sector investment for a tourism-based economy.
 The Gauteng Provincial Government and more than 170 landowners have developed the concept that ecotourism can be a source of sustainable rural employment for rural communities.
 The formal planning of Dinokeng and negotiations with landowners began in early 2000, and Dinokeng Game Reserve was officially opened on September 22, 2011.
 Big Five animals such as leopard, lion, elephant, and buffalo were gradually re-introduced.
-When a group of black rhinoceros was re-introduced into the reserve in 2018, a Big Five Reserve had been established in the true sense.
+With the re-introduction of a group of black rhinoceros in 2018, the reserve contained all of the Big Five game animals.